Klingebeil/homepage/_posts/2025-11-13-data-center-urbex.md

 <p><span class="mono-space small">TRANSCRIPT:</span> They were burning through money so fast.
 Cooling costs alone were astronomical.
 And for what?
 Chatbots that couldn't turn a profit.</p>

-<p class="mono-space small">Camera pans again over the office, looking out of the window onto an orange-streaked sky.</p>
+<p class="mono-space small">Camera pans again over the office, looking out of the window onto an orange-streaked sky.
+Dawn breaks over the parking lot's cracked asphalt and wild grass, gilding the ruins with indifferent beauty.</p>

 <p><span class="mono-space small">TRANSCRIPT:</span> So that's DataVault-7.
 A monument to irrational exuberance, haha.
 Somewhere in here, there are probably still SSDs with data for models nobody uses anymore.
 Dreams in silicon and copper, now just… rust and dust.</p>